MRimk/UniversityNotes/Information-security-and-privacy.md

 - certificate pinning - client-side list of trusted certificates.
 If the server shows a certificate which is not signed bu this pin, it does not accept to connect.
 - Certificate transparencry - public list of certificates.
 Servers can check who requested certificates for their domain and clients can verify that a cert received from server is in the logs.

+### Exercises 2

+1. Why can’t you use a message authentication code (e.g. HMAC-SHA2) to sign a contract between a buyer and a seller?
+   - Buyer and seller would need to exhange a symmetric key to verify the contract and MITM could impersonate the seller.
+2. If asymmetric crypto is really more useful than symmetric, why are we still using AES?
+   - Because symmetric crypto is easier and faster computationally.
+3. Explain why using the same initialization vector (IV) multiple times with a stream cipher is more dangerous than with a block cipher.
+   - Stream cipher would reveal more statistical invormation
+4. Explain why AEAD is not malleable
+   - AEAD not only encrypts data but also preserves its integrity, and, for example, in IPSec if the data is modified, it is not being decrypted.
+5. Describe an attack that would work if it was possible to find second pre-images for a hash function.
+   - Brute-force attack with a wordlist
+6. How can you find out all cipher suites supported by a TLS server?
+   - _A_:
+7. Why is perfect forward secrecy important?
+   - this is so that MITM attack could not take place, since if the session key is obtained, there is no authetication guarantee.
+8. To be sure that your customers connect to your website with https instead of http, you configure your web server to answer requests on the http port with a redirection to the https port.
+   • _Q_: Why does this not guarantee that all customers will end up using https?
+   _A:_
+   • _Q_: Why does closing the http port still not guarantee that customers will use https?
+   _A:_
+   • _Q_: What would be a working solution?
+   _A:_
+9. Most mobile e-banking applications use certificate pinning to validate the certificates of the servers they connect to.
+Describe an attack that can be prevented by using a pinned certificate.
+   - _A_:
+10. Which certificate authorities have been used to sign the certificate of the [www.epfl.ch] web server?
+    _A:_